jensen/knex-notes/README.md

 We can call `knex --env production migrate:latest` if we want to specify which environment (from our knexfile) to use when applying the latest migrtion.

-There were about four stages in TinyApp where the database structure had to change.
+There were about four stages in TinyApp where the database schema had to change.
 Here are the four migrations that correspond.

 Create urls table with id, short and long url.